w3c/distributed-tracing-wg/WELCOME.md

 We welcome you to join the Distributed Tracing working group.
 This group works on standards to improve monitoring and troubleshooting of modern distributed applications also known as micro-services.
-These standards will help web framework developers, web servers, proxies and load balancers as well as tracing vendors.
+These standards will help web framework developers, web servers, proxies, and load balancers as well as tracing vendors.

 There are many ways to [contribute](CONTRIBUTING.md) to the specifications developed